Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }
 ```

-An `Attachable<ViewModel>` ("attachable view model") can be created in detached state by providing its dependencies and its model.
-This is typically done outside of the view, in a coordinator, parent view model or router.
-In detached state, the view model is passed to the view (controller), where it is bound to the view.
-The result is an attached view model, giving access to the actual view model instance.
+An `Attachable<ViewModel>` ("attachable view model") can be created in detached state by providing just the view model's dependencies and model.
+This is typically done outside of the view, in a coordinator, parent view model, router, etc. In detached state, the view model is passed to the view (controller), where it is bound to the view.
+The result is an attached view model, containing the actual view model instance.
 The view model instance is conveniently returned from the `bind` method.

 These steps are consolidated in the following example: